Quickstart

 - If Ethernet is unavailable, the eSIM negotiates an LTE Cat 4 connection automatically.

-The two LTE antennas, the GNSS antenna, and the Wi-Fi/Bluetooth antenna live inside the enclosure.
-There is nothing to attach.
-For deployments with weak signal, an optional 3-meter outdoor IP67 combination antenna is available — see Connectivity & Antenna Specifications.
+You should have attached the four included antennas in Step 2 before applying power.
+For deployments with weak signal, an optional 3-metre outdoor IP67 combination antenna is available as an upgrade; see Connectivity & Antenna Specifications.

 Verify the device is online

 First boot completes in about 60 seconds.
-Watch the front-panel LEDs to confirm power, network, and cloud reachability.
+Watch the front-panel LEDs to confirm power, network, and cloud reachability before opening the remote terminal.
+The full LED legend below covers the four states you'll see during provisioning.

 Open Sixfab Connect and pick the device from your asset list.
-From here you can run commands, monitor health, and deploy AI workloads.
+From here you can run commands, monitor health, and deploy container workloads — no local SSH client needed.

 From the dashboard you can: